icopy-site/awesome-cn/docs/awesome/awesome-micropython.md

 * [micropython-redis](https://github.com/dwighthubbard/micropython-redis) - A Redis client implementation designed for use with MicroPython.
 * [picoredis](https://github.com/SpotlightKid/picoredis) - A very minimal Redis client (not only) for MicroPython.
 * [micropg](https://github.com/nakagami/micropg) - PostgreSQL database driver for MicroPython.
+* [micropg_lite](https://github.com/TimonW-Dev/micropg_lite) - Lightweight version of micropg with some slight limitations (e.g. error handling), in order to run on low-RAM microcontrollers (works with ESP8266).
-* [micropg_lite](https://github.com/TimonW-Dev/micropg_lite) - PostgreSQL database driver for MicroPython, based on micropg but aiming to require less memory with some compromises in functionality.
+* [micropg_superlite](https://github.com/TimonW-Dev/micropg_superlite) - The lightest PostgreSQL database driver for micropython based on micropg_lite/micropg, but has even stronger restrictions in functionality and focuses only on the absolutely necessary functions.
 * [micropython-cratedb](https://github.com/crate/micropython-cratedb/) - MicroPython driver for CrateDB databases.
 * [nmongo](https://github.com/nakagami/nmongo) - MongoDB client for CPython and MicroPython, with MongoDB shell-like APIs.
 * [MicroPyDatabase](https://github.com/sungkhum/MicroPyDatabase) - A low-memory JSON-based database for MicroPython.